Mail flow rules (transport rules) in Exchange Online

 How mail flow rules are applied to messages

 All messages that flow through your organization are evaluated against the enabled mail flow rules in your organization.
 Rules are processed in the order listed on the Mail flow > Rules page in EAC, or based on the corresponding Priority parameter value in the PowerShell.

 Each rule also offers the option of stopping processing more rules when the rule is matched.
 This setting is important for messages that match the conditions in multiple mail flow rules (which rule do you want applied to the message?
 All?
 Just one?).

 Differences in processing based on message type

-There are several types of messages that flow through an organization.
-The following table shows which messages types can be processed by transport rules.
+There are several types of messages that pass through an organization.
+The following table shows which messages types can be processed by mail flow rules.

 |Type of message||Can a rule be applied?|

 |Regular messages: Messages that contain a single rich text format (RTF), HTML, or plain text message body or a multipart or alternative set of message bodies.||Yes|